Bring Your Offshore Plan-B To Life In Panama March 2025

 When we arrived in 2011, the price of oil was about $98 dollars a barrel, so the UAE saw a huge boom in their economy.
 The country was growing at a rapid pace, and expats were hugely celebrated (literally parades in the streets welcoming us).
 Everything about life there was amazing for several years.

-However, by 2015 we saw the price of oil crash all way back down to $34 dollars a barrel, and the feeling on the street had changed… the country still needed expats, but “expensive” expats like me, a Canadian (or Americans, Germans, British, etc.) were seen as the problem with outrageous salaries that the companies couldn’t afford.
+However, by 2015, we saw the price of oil crash all the way back down to $34 dollars a barrel, and the feeling on the street had changed… the country still needed expats, but “expensive” expats like me, a Canadian (or Americans, Germans, British, etc.) were seen as the problem with outrageous salaries that the companies couldn’t afford.
 This is just the beginning of the reasons that made me decide to leave the country with my family.
 Even knowing that moving a family to another city is difficult, imagine moving to another country.
 Especially when you have kids, everything becomes even more complicated.

 All of my friends started being replaced with expats from countries like Eastern Europe, the Philippines, Indonesia, and other countries where they could get cheap employees.
 It was even common practice to hire 2 or 3 people for one position, which would still be less expensive.